plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 We've got a lot going on here.

 First, we can interact with the one nested IoC container per test case, in order to resolve types in our tests.
-If one of our tests needs to swap in a fake implementation of some interface, it can call Inject(&#8230;).
+If one of our tests needs to swap in a fake implementation of some interface, it can call Inject(...).

 Second, if we ever want a test to temporarily dump the generated Entity Framework SQL to the console, we can call LogSql() inside that test.

 Third, we have some helpers for working against the database.
-Transaction(&#8230;) lets you interact with the database in a dedicated transaction.
-Save(&#8230;) lets you initialize your recently-respawned database with a few entities.
-Save(&#8230;) also protects your fellow teammates from mistakenly abusing the DbContext involved by requiring that you save all your sample entities with a single DbContext.
-Query(&#8230;) lets you inspect your database during assertions after exercising the system under test.
+Transaction(...) lets you interact with the database in a dedicated transaction.
+Save(...) lets you initialize your recently-respawned database with a few entities.
+Save(...) also protects your fellow teammates from mistakenly abusing the DbContext involved by requiring that you save all your sample entities with a single DbContext.
+Query(...) lets you inspect your database during assertions after exercising the system under test.

-Fourth, Validator(&#8230;) lets us get a handle on the same validator instance that would be used prior to entering a controller action.
+Fourth, Validator(...) lets us get a handle on the same validator instance that would be used prior to entering a controller action.
 We want a test case to mimic a controller action.
 If our validation rule tests construct a validator explicitly, they would be missing out on the chance to catch poor validator declarations that reference the wrong model.
 This helper method lets us exercise the same validator lookup that would happen right before a controller action gets invoked in production.

-Lastly, we integrate with Mediatr in our tests with the Send(&#8230;) helper.
+Lastly, we integrate with Mediatr in our tests with the Send(...) helper.
 Our tests can send a message through Mediatr just like our controller actions can, and when our tests do so they operate in their own Unit of Work just like production.
-Additionally, our test will only be allowed to Send(&#8230;) when the sample form would have passed validation, which keeps us from writing misleading tests for scenarios that would never happen in production.
+Additionally, our test will only be allowed to Send(...) when the sample form would have passed validation, which keeps us from writing misleading tests for scenarios that would never happen in production.

 ## Actually Write A Test, Darnit!